Russia cuts interest rates as economy struggles

 William Jackson, emerging markets economist at Capital Economics in London, noted that crude prices have pulled back from their lows in January.

-"In practise the central bank is reacting to the rouble stabilising due to the rebound in oil prices.
+"In practice the central bank is reacting to the rouble stabilizing due to the rebound in oil prices.
 As long as the rouble remains stable, then we expect the bank to continue lowering rates," he said.

 The rouble strengthened after the decision, as the rate cut was smaller than some analysts had expected.

-At 1300 GMT it was at 60.92 against the dollar, up around 0.4 percent on the day, having been down around 0.5 percent before the cut.
-RUBUTSTN=MCX
+At 9 a.m.
+EDT it was at 60.92 against the dollar, up around 0.4 percent on the day, having been down around 0.5 percent before the cut.

 In a notable contrast to last year's rhetoric, the central bank sounded relatively relaxed about inflation, saying the current high rate was due to short-term factors which would lose their effect by the end of 2015.